geocoder-php/Geocoder/src/Provider/IP2LocationBinary/Readme.md

 ### Note

-This provider requires a data file.
+This provider requires a BIN database file.
+You can download the free database from [IP2Location LITE](https://lite.ip2location.com/) website or the commercial database from [IP2Location](https://www.ip2location.com/).

+For testing, download the BIN database from [here](https://lite.ip2location.com/database/ip-country-region-city-latitude-longitude-zipcode), decompress and upload the .BIN file into `.\Tests\fixtures`.

 ### Contribute